-“Great”.
+“Great.”
 Lara sighed.
-“Just great”.
+“Just great.”

-She took her a moment to realize her daughter standing there, staring at her, covered with dirt, twigs and with scratches on her face, arms and legs.
+It took her a moment to realize her daughter was standing there, staring at her, covered with dirt, twigs and with scratches on her face, arms and legs.
 It wasn’t usual to see Lara unsure about what to do, and she’d noticed it, still looking at her with her striking blue eyes.

-She need something to take care of.
+That girl need something to take care of.